menttofly/titan/README.md

 git push heroku master
 ```

+## Permissions

+A bot requires some repository and organization permissions, such as webhook、pull request, and contents.
+- Read access to metadata
+- Read and write access to code, issues, pull requests, and repository hooks

 ## Contributing

 If you have suggestions for how titan could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.